Melbourne, East Riding of Yorkshire: Community

 Farming is a main economic driver in the area, however an agricultural machinery business employs about 40 people.

 Amenities in Melbourne include a village hall, a playing field, a public house, and a shop.

-The Pocklngton Canal Amenity Society runs boat trips from the Melbourne Arm of the canal, on its trip boat New Horizons.
+The Pocklington Canal Amenity Society runs boat trips from the Melbourne Arm of the canal, on its trip boat New Horizons.

 The village school is Melbourne Community Primary School.
 A pre-school, which operated from the village hall, closed in December 2013.

 A sports and playing field association manage the village's playing field at the east end of Main Street.
 The playing field has a pavilion, scout hut, children's play area, tennis court, and football and cricket pitches.
 Sports' clubs in the village include a cricket and a football club, both based at the playing fields, and a bowling Club at the village hall.